Lacrosse Rib Protectors

 How much do rib protectors cost?

-Rib protectors can cost anywhere in the $8-$70 range.
+Rib protectors can cost anywhere from $8 to over $100.
 The rib protectors that have a wider area of protection and thicker, more advanced protective shields tend to cost more, while more minimalist pads cost less.
-This makes sense as more padding costs more to produce.
-With rib pads being an optional piece of equipment, many players may not be looking to spend big money on them
+Rib pads are an optional piece of equipment, so many players may not be willing to spend as much money on them.

 What positions in lacrosse wear rib protectors?